 1. No KYC or AML.
 Investors and projects are protected when proper checks are completed.
 These measures help avoid the laundering of illegal funds and the evasion of economic sanctions.
-For example, certain countries may not legally participate in an IDO if the token counts as a security.
+For example, it may not be legal to participate in IDOs in certain countries if the token is considered a security.

 2. Less due diligence of projects.
 It's much easier for an unreputable project to distribute their token through an IDO than it is through an IEO with a large, regulated exchange.